tonybolo/telegram-bot-starter/README.md

 # License

 MIT — use for any purpose.
-Would be great if you could leave a note about the original developers.
+Would be great if you could leave a note about the original developers (Borodutch).
 Thanks!